JonnySB/acebook-MERN/README.md

 # CLOUDINARY_BASE_URL = "https://res.cloudinary.com/<INSERT CLOUD NAME>/image/upload/"
 ```

-Note - this is a free service that
+**NOTE - you will need to create a [cloudinary](https://cloudinary.com/) account for image uploads to work correctly.**

-For an explanation of these environment variables, see the documentation.
+Once you have created an account, please update the details above.

 ### Run the server and use the app